jkunggit/graphql-express-json-server/README.md

 }
 ```

-### Delete a customer. the id should be null since it's been delete.
+### Delete a customer.
+The id should be null since it's been delete.
 ```Query
 mutation {
   deleteCustomer(id: "1"){